 Analysing or debugging a simulation

-When simulating with the Python API, you might want to understand how the result was calculated and what intermediate variables and parameters have been taken into account.
+To understand how a result was calculated when simulating with the Python API, analysis of the intermediate variables and parameters have been taken into account.

 To trace a simulation calculation with the web API, please see /trace endpoint documentation.